jonshiach/graphics-labs/_sources/pages/02_hello_triangle.md

 ````

-3. Draw a hexagon constructed from different coloured triangles.
+3. Use six different coloured triangles to draw a hexagon.

 ````{dropdown} Solution